johnny-chivers/sql-for-athena/readme.md

 ```
 7. Use an AND/OR clause to filter data
 ```
-SELECT Firstname FROM customers WHERE firstname = 'John'  AND lastname = 'Arthur';
+SELECT * FROM customers WHERE firstname = 'John'  AND lastname = 'Arthur';

-SELECT Firstname FROM customers WHERE firstname = 'John' or lastname = 'Arthur';
+SELECT * FROM customers WHERE firstname = 'John' or lastname = 'Arthur';
 ```
 8. Use an in clause to filter data
 ```
-SELECT Firstname FROM customers WHERE Customerid in (int)
+SELECT * FROM customers WHERE Customerid in (371)

-SELECT Firstname FROM customers WHERE Customerid in (int, int);
+SELECT * FROM customers WHERE Customerid in (371, 377);
 ```
 9. Wild Cards
 ```
-SELECT * FROM customers WHERE Fullname like '%k';
+SELECT * FROM customers WHERE Fullname like 'J%';
 ```
 10. Union
 ```